FRACerqueira/HtmlPdfPlus/README.md

 For containerization scenarios, image sizes are a challenge that deserves more dedicated attention.

-This project suggests a containerization example that **reduces the final image size by approximately 70% (from 4.2GB to 1.29GB)** .
+This project suggests a containerization example that **reduces the final image size by approximately 70% !.**

 To achieve this reduction, the biggest challenge was controlling the necessary dependencies and keeping only the minimum for execution in a headless shell.